BhargavaSaiJetti/721128805292-BhargavaSaiJetti-CyberSecurity-LongTermInternship/Assignments/Team Member-Avala Jyotheeshwar Rao-721128805286/readme.md

-This folder has long term assignments of the Team Member-Avala Jyotheeshwar Rao-721128805286
+This folder has long term internship assignments of the Team Member-Avala Jyotheeshwar Rao-721128805286